popey/popey.com-blog/content/post/2023/09/updated-must-have-gnome-extensions-list.md

 #### Grand Theft Focus

 The "Window is ready" notification in GNOME is a crime against humanity.
 Whoever designed and added the feature should be made to walk over LEGO while barefoot and think very hard about what they've done.
-The [Grand Theft Focus](https://extensions.gnome.org/extension/5410/grand-theft-focus/) undoes this idiocy.
+The [Grand Theft Focus](https://extensions.gnome.org/extension/5410/grand-theft-focus/) extension undoes this idiocy.

 ## Conclusion